vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD07_LAB_MANUAL.md

 1. Open the Microsoft Azure portal (**http://manage.windowsazure.com**)

-    - Open the Service Bus you created in the previous exercise.
+    a.
+Open the Service Bus you created in the previous exercise.
-    - Click **CONNECTION INFORMATION** to open the **ACCESS CONNECTION INFORMATION** dialog box.
+    b.
+Click **CONNECTION INFORMATION** to open the **ACCESS CONNECTION INFORMATION** dialog box.
-    - Copy the value of the **CONNECTION STRING** text box.
+    c.
+Copy the value of the **CONNECTION STRING** text box.

 2. Return to the **BlueYonder.Companion** solution in Visual Studio 2012, and then add a string setting to the web role to store the Service Bus connection string.